Sunday, 15 January 2023

 \

 You can continue this astounding journey, exploring our new poetic form.
-Click below for yearly collections of posted palinkus (one each month)as available on this blog-site.
+Click below for the next yearly collection of posted palinkus (one each month)as available on this blog-site.

-(Alternatively, you could proceed to our related blog "Daily Illustrated Nonsense", where we have in a more casual manner, published these terse verses one-at-a-time, on the 17th day of each month.)
+(Alternatively, you could proceed to our related blog "Daily Illustrated Nonsense", where we have in a more casual manner, published these terse verses one-at-a-time, usually on the 17th day of each month.)

-To resume daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
-(As of March 2024, there are over 1400 unique entries available on the Daily blog, and most of these are also presented here on "Edifying Nonsense" in topic-based collections.)
-The 'Daily' format also has the advantage of including some song-lyrics, videos and other material that are not shown here on this topic-based blog.
+As of December 2024, there are 1800 unique entries available on the daily blog, displaying individual poems (often illustrated) and wordplay, but also with some photo-collages and parody song-lyrics.
+Most of their key elements are also presented here on "Edifying Nonsense" in topic-based collections, such as this one.
+The "Daily" format also has the advantage of including some song-lyrics, videos and other material that are not shown here on this topic-based blog.

 No comments: